-Among other factors, these last numbers are the result of high rate of population growth (which was close to 3.5 per the cent for many years and which made difficult for supply of schooling to keep up with increasing demand), the relatively high weight of rural population (estimated to be around 40 per cent of the total), and the proportion of the population that lives in locations that are very small in size and isolated and, thus, are very hard to reach.
-(It is estimated that around 30 per cent рf the total population lives in localities of less than 1,000 inhabitants; Urquidi, 1982, p.
+Among other factors, these last numbers are the result of the high rate of population growth (which was close to 3.5 per cent for many years and which made difficult for supply of schooling to keep up with increasing demand), the relatively high weight of rural population (estimated to be around 40 per cent of the total), and the proportion of the population that lives in locations that are very small in size and isolated and, thus, are very hard to reach.
+(It is estimated that around 30 per cent of the total population lives in localities of less than 1,000 inhabitants; Urquidi, 1982, p.
 115).
-But the deficiencies in quantity and quality of the educational system may also be the result of erroneous emphases in educational policy at different stages. .
+But the deficiencies in quantity and quality of the educational system may also be the result of erroneous emphases in educational policy at different stages.
 Moreover, one should not undermine the role played by poverty itself; especially in rural areas where child labor may be important schooling is a luxury that many families cannot afford (and even though primary school is compulsory there are parents who do not send their children to school).
-In addition, though education is free and so are many of the basic textbooks. there are other complementary (and compulsory) expenditures DΠ uniforms, notebooks, pencils, dresses for national festivities, etc., and transportation costs that cannot easily be met by 100 income families and which may influence on the schooling level of Reasons like the latter may well explain the their children. high rate of drop-outs especially in the rural areas.
+In addition, though education is free and so are many of the basic textbooks, there are other complementary (and compulsory) expenditures on uniforms, notebooks, pencils, dresses for national festivities, etc., and transportation costs that cannot easily be met by low income families and which may influence on the schooling level of their children.
+Reasons like the latter may well explain the high rate of drop-outs especially in the rural areas.

-Government spending on education expanded in the 1920's when Jose Vasconcelos, a prominent political and intellectual figure Revolution highly concerned with the modernization of in the Mexico, was Minister of Education.
-During Cardenas' government given to education (including another push was physical education) as it can be seen in Table 9.
-During the period 1920-1940. large emphasis was given to education in rural areas. a According to Nash (1965) "...A great deal of money was spent on the rural schools and Cultural Missions, but many problems limited the benefits of this investment:" diseconomies of small scale institutions, a completely inadequate supply of gualified teachers, and of retention and graduation. low rates The not, in the end, sufficient to raise primary investment was education to the levels already attained in the advanced . . . money invested in these regions was regions.
-The used more efficiently, and systems of formal education dating back to the Diaz era were rapidly expanded.
+Government spending on education expanded in the 1920's when Vasconcelos, a prominent political and intellectual figure Revolution highly concerned with the modernization Mexico, was Minister of Education.
+During Cardenas' government given to education (including another push es.W physical education) as it can be seen in Table 9.
+During the period 1920large emphasis was given to education in rural According to Nash (1965) "..A great deal of money was spent the rural schools and Cultural Missions, but many problems limited the benefits of this investment: diseconomies of scale institutions, a completely inadequate supply of qualified teachers. and of retention and graduation. low rates not, in the end, sufficient to raise primary investment was to the levels already attained in the advanced money invested in these regions was The efficiently, and systems of formal education dating back to the Diaz era were rapidly expanded.
 Since 1940, a larger proportion of federal investment has gone to advanced regions ..., in short, (it) has followed the opportunities for highest return."
 (Nash, 1965, p.
 140).
 Also because these regions were more advanced they could also invest more from local sources, and thus the availability of educational resources was influenced by and, in turn, reinforced the prevailing regional economic and social inequality.